Patient Survival - Adult

 At its most basic, saving lives is what quality hospital care is all about.
 Severely ill or injured people come to our hospitals every day in search of help, and we pride ourselves on being able to provide it.

-Source: Data from the VIZIENT Clinical Data Base/Resource Manager™ used by permission of VIZIENT.
+Source: Data from the Vizient Clinical Data Base/Resource Manager™ used by permission of Vizient.
 All rights reserved.
-VIZIENT is an alliance of more than 100 leading university hospitals.
+Vizient is an alliance of more than 100 leading university hospitals.

-Understanding the mortality index (lower is better)
+Understanding the Vizient mortality index (lower is better)

 Observed-to-expected mortality (death) compares two numbers:

-To reach the final number, the observed rate is divided by the expected rate, meaning that the number of actual deaths is compared to how many people were so sick that they were not expected to live.
+To reach the final number, the observed rate is divided by the expected rate, meaning that the number of actual deaths is compared with how many people were so sick that they were not expected to live.

 A score of 1.00 would mean exactly the same number of patients who might have been expected to die did in fact die.
 A score higher than 1.00 means more patients died than were statistically expected to.

-For instance, a mortality index of 1.10 would mean 10 percent of people who were expected to survive, did not.
+For instance, a mortality index of 1.10 would mean 10 percent of people who were expected to survive did not.
 A score lower than 1.00 means that more patients survived than were statistically expected to.
 For instance, if the ratio is .75, it means that for every 100 people expected to die, only 75 actually did.
 Twenty-five of those very sick people survived.

 Who figures these rates?